vb100/docker-container/README.md

 <p>Use the Docker CLI to run your first container.</p>
 <ol type="A">
   <li>Open a terminal on your local computer and run this command: <code>docker container run -t ubuntu top</code><br>The docker run command first starts a <code>docker pull</code> to download the Ubuntu image onto your host.
-After it is downloaded, it will start the container.</li>
+After it is downloaded, it will start the container.</br><code>top</code> is a Linux utility that prints the processes on a system and orders them by resource consumption.
+Notice that there is only a single process in this output: it is the top process itself.
+You don't see other processes from the host in this list because of the PID namespace isolation.</li>
 </ol>